mpdunne/pica/README.md

     print(len(db))

 ```

+This saves data key-value paris to the file `data.sqlite`.

 Unlike `shelve`, repeatedly updating key-value pairs does not necessarily increase the file size.
 However, the storage can still be optimised now and again!
 For this, use `db.vacuum`: